fossid-ab/dependency-analysis-config-templates/README.md

 # FossID-DA Sample Configuration Files

-This repository contains ready-to-use configuration files for FossID Dependency Analysis (FDA).
+This repository contains ready-to-use configuration files for FossID Dependency Analysis (FossID-DA).

 The repo structure mirrors the supported dependency ecosystems.
 Each config file includes all the settings that apply to that ecosystem and is organized into logical sections: